Electronic manifolds for extrapolative alloy discovery: Background

 \subsection{Dimensionality Reduction using PCA}

 We apply PCA to the autocorrelation feature vectors to obtain a compact, low-dimensional representation.
-In the combined feature space of both datasets, the first three principal components capture approximately 50\% of the total variance, with the first component accounting for 40\%.
+The PCA transformation matrix is estimated jointly from the combined $\mathcal{D}_4+\mathcal{D}_7$ feature space, ensuring that both datasets are projected onto a common basis.
+We note that this means the PC-space overlap between $\mathcal{D}_4$ and $\mathcal{D}_7$ (Supplementary Figure \ref{fig:supp1}) reflects partly the shared basis; the physical interpretation that the pseudo-density feature scales of the two alloy families are compatible, is confirmed independently by Supplementary Figure \ref{fig:PC4only}, which shows that the trapezoidal $\mathcal{D}_4$ simplex topology is fully preserved under a PCA estimated from $\mathcal{D}_4$ alone.
+In the combined feature space, the first three principal components capture approximately 50\% of the total variance, with the first component accounting for approximately 36\%.
 The PCA basis vectors systematically decompose the structural hierarchy: the first principal component captures the mean charge density, while subsequent components resolve the complex spatial patterns associated with local atomic disorder.